smenjas/history-notes/README.md

 Once history begins, I've focused on reproducible publications, patents, and [inventions](https://en.wikipedia.org/wiki/Timeline_of_historic_inventions).
-In other words, I avoid rulers, wars, religion, and politics, except where they interact with science, technology, and civilization.
+In other words, I avoid rulers, wars, religion, and politics, except where they interact with science and technology.
 That said, I've included some events that are not strictly scientific to provide context.

 We need both discovery and communication to [stand on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).